rillonline/writing/kearsarge/kearsarge.md

 food.
 Theresa was a good cook.
 She made a mean tofu breakfast scramble.

 I knew very little about Fair Haven.
 My in depth background check was overdue.
-Maybe Blake Redman could fill me.
+Maybe Blake Redman could fill me in.

 "Kearsarge's family lives in Cherry Vale.
 That's not a town.
 It's a royal holding.
 Do you know what that is?"

 "No clue."

-"Kearsarge's family is has sword allegiance to the prince of the Mountain Region.
+"Kearsarge's family has sword allegiance to the prince of the Mountain Region.
 Cherry Vale is a subsection of this princely region."

-Note to self: Need a better name than Mountain Region.
-Stay tuned.

 "Kearsarge was married to a lesser relative of Princess Jennifer."

-"Samuel Cornelius Mudd," I offered. \<p\<\>"Lord Samuel Cornelius Mudd," Redman corrected.
+"Samuel Cornelius Mudd," I offered.

+"Lord Samuel Cornelius Mudd,"
+Redman corrected.
 "Kearsarge was properly Lady Kearsarge which is why she went by Kearsarge.
 She's a York and Mudd is a Bender.
 These are very old families on Fair Haven.
 I don't know why or how Lord Samuel's family